nik-hz/viper/README.md

 2) Run ```chmod +x vpc.sh``` to ensure executable access to the shell script.
 3) Run ```source ./vpc.sh```.
 This will activate a virtual environment called viper and set you up with required dependencies, and run the five code examples and return the outputs.
 For grading please run `python vpc.py` which will run the Viper compiler on the ex{num}.vp files in ./examples and generate the corresponding ex{num}.py code if ```source ./parser.sh``` fails.
-And then you can run the .py code.
+4) And then you can run the generated .py code and compare their output with the expected ones.
+We run the code and compared the output in the demo video 2.

 Please find the demo video at: https://drive.google.com/drive/folders/1Dgx0PggO9zZVhKScSzEIXWRdzvQyOG7i?usp=sharing